Costs of Living by Category

 How to View These Budgeting Guidelines

-You may also notice that if you spend the maximum amount in every category, you'll exceed 100% of your income.
+You may also notice that if you spend the maximum amount in every category, you’ll exceed 100% of your income.
 These guidelines are only recommended ranges.
-Life is all about choices, but you can't choose the maximum amount in all spending categories.
-Spending more in one category may mean that you'll have to cut back in another category to make your budget balance.
-If you live in Canada's far north or in a city where homes are very expensive, you may have to cut back more than an average Canadian would in certain categories in order to afford your higher living costs.
-In these cases, you will most likely exceed the suggested maximum guidelines for Food or Housing.
+Life is all about choices, but you can’t choose the maximum amount in all spending categories.
+Spending more in one category may mean that you’ll have to cut back in another category to make your budget balance.
+If you live in Canada’s far north or in a city where homes are very expensive, you may have to cut back more than an average Canadian would in the “Food” or “Housing” categories in order to afford your higher living costs.

 How to Create a Budget With Irregular or Fluctuating Income